jaz303/template-anything/README.md

     .handler(require('./raw/copy'));
 ```

 This wrapper exposes the `copy` directive to the scripting environment which accepts two parameters, `src` and `dest`, both of which are required.
+The function exported by `./raw/copy` is then registered as the handler for this wrapper.

+Available builder functions:

+  * `param(name, [opts])`: add a new parameter to this directive with given `name`; this is the same name that will be used when passing a corresponding argument by name from within a template plan.
+The order of `param()` calls on the builder determines the order that positional arguments will be assigned.
+  * `requiredParams(paramGroups)`: used to denote that the directive accepts two or more groups of mutually exclusive arguments (see the `template` directive for an example). `paramGroups` is an array wherein each entry is an object mapping parameter names to booleans, denoting whether not an argument with that name must (`true`) or must not (`false`) be present.
+When the directive is invoked the list of constraints will be searched and the invocation will succeed if and only if one parameter group matches the supplied arguments.
+  * `handler(fn)`: register `fn` as the handler for this directive; this should have the signature `(ctx, env, opts, cb)`, as described above.

+Supported parameter option keys:

-The `key` option can be used to specify an alternative name for the parameter when it is dispatched to the raw handler function; this allows for brevity in the template itself but more descriptive names in the implementation of the directive.
-Finally, the function exported by `./raw/copy` is registered as the handler for this wrapper.
+  * `key`: used to specify an alternative name for the parameter when it is dispatched to the raw handler function; this allows for brevity in the template itself but more descriptive names in the implementation of the directive.
+  * `required`: this parameter must be specified otherwise invocation is erroneous
+  * `defaultValue`: default value for this parameter if unspecified